-MidCap Stock Portfolio, Small Cap Stock Index Portfolio and Technology Growth Portfolio.
+Appreciation Portfolio, Government Money Market Portfolio and Opportunistic Small Cap Portfolio.
 Invest more than 5% of its assets in the obligations of any one issuer, except that up to 25% of the value of the fund's total assets may be invested, and securities issued or guaranteed by the U.S. Government or its agencies or instrumentalities may be purchased, without regard to any such limitation.
+Notwithstanding the foregoing, to the extent required by the rules of the SEC, the Government Money Market Portfolio will not invest more than 5% of its assets in the obligations of any one bank.

-MidCap Stock Portfolio, Small Cap Stock Index Portfolio and Technology Growth Portfolio.
+Appreciation Portfolio, Government Money Market Portfolio and Opportunistic Small Cap Portfolio.
 Purchase the securities of any issuer if such purchase would cause the fund to hold more than 10% of the voting securities of such issuer.
-This Fundamental Policy applies only with respect to 75% of the fund's total assets.
+This Fundamental Policy applies only with respect to 75% of such fund's total assets.